Sintra-Portugal.com

 Calçada dos Clérigos Sintra

-The Calçada dos Clérigos passes the Igreja de Santa Maria church, one of the finest Gothic buildings in Sintra.
-As with many buildings in the Lisbon region, it was badly damaged by the 1755 earthquake and repaired in a Baroque style.
+The Calçada dos Clérigos passes the Igreja de Santa Maria, one of the finest Gothic churches in Sintra.
+Like so many buildings in the Lisbon region, it was badly damaged by the 1755 earthquake and rebuilt in the Baroque style that the city favoured during its reconstruction.

 Igreja de Santa Maria Sintra

-Just past the church, turn right onto the cobbled Rampa do Castelo, where the sign cheerily reminds you that it is still 1.4km uphill to the Palácio Nacional da Pena.
+Just past the church, turn right onto the cobbled Rampa do Castelo, where a sign cheerfully informs you that it is still 1.4 kilometres uphill to the Palácio Nacional da Pena.

 Palácio Nacional da Pena footpath